mr-eyes/kCluster/docs/examples/example_1.md

 seq.fa file contains two identical 100bp sequences with mismatches in position 25,50,75 and 100.

-running kCluster with kmer-size=25 demonstrates the effect of the processing with virtualQs 5,10,15,20 because in the normal scenario, there will be zero matches.
+running kSpider with kmer-size=25 demonstrates the effect of the processing with virtualQs 5,10,15,20 because in the normal scenario, there will be zero matches.

 ---